PublisherHub/Publisher/README.md

 ```

 # Suggestions
-!! repros will be published end of 2016 !!!
 - Entry
-    - publisher/facebook-entry -> adds entries for posting on Facebook
+    - publisher/entry_facebook -> adds entries for posting on Facebook
-    - publisher/twitter-entry -> adds entries for posting on Twitter
+    - publisher/entry_twitter -> adds entries for posting on Twitter
-    - publisher/xing-entry -> adds entries for posting on XING
+    - publisher/entry_xing -> adds entries for posting on XING
 - Mode
-    - publisher/recommendation -> adds mode for publishing
+    - publisher/mode_recommendation -> adds mode for publishing

 # Examples
 Examples of basic usage are located in the examples/ directory.